 The Port of Virginia’s summer internship is an eight week paid program that is designed to develop, teach and mentor undergraduate and graduate students as they explore career opportunities within the maritime industry.
 Each summer, interns are given the opportunity to apply their education to hands-on project focused tasks in various departments throughout The Port of Virginia.

-The program runs from June 2021 – July 2021 and includes professional development, philanthropic activities and colleague engagement events.
+The program runs from June 2022 – July 2022 and includes professional development, philanthropic activities and colleague engagement events.
+Summer Internship positions will post mid-November for application.
 14 Interns have been hired as POV colleagues.
-Thats 1 in 4 interns since the program launched in 2014.
+That’s 1 in 4 interns since the program launched in 2014.

 You will have the opportunity to work directly with colleagues in a variety of different departments.
 Experience the ins and outs with your mentor and work closely with them on tasks, while managing your own task.
 We have opportunities in the following departments: